-Join Chad Perkins for an in-depth discussion in this video Using a clapperboard, part of Up and Running with DSLR Filmmaking.
+Join Chad Perkins for an in-depth discussion in this video Using a clapperboard, part of Learning DSLR Filmmaking.

 Brian Liepe: Traditional film cameras don't have the ability to record audio, so they've …had to record audio with an external recorder and then sync them up in post production. …Because external audio recorders are also common with DSLR cameras, we have to sync …up the audio and video in post as well. …One of the most common tools for syncing audio and video is the use of a clapper board, also …called a clapper or slate in production. …It is common on sets to use a clapper board app for the iPad or other tablet. …You can input info about the production and the shot, and then have it click like this.…